MansoorMajeed/archived-esc.sh-hugo/content/blog/2018-03-30-load-disqus-on-click.md

-+++
-author = "Mansoor A"
-categories = ["Blogging", "Jekyll"] date = 2018-03-30T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Blogging
+- Jekyll
+date: "2018-03-30T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "load-disqus-on-click"
-summary = "Making sure that Disqus doesn't slow down your website for no reason.
-By making disqus load only when a button is clicked, we can improve the page load speed dramatically" tags = ["Blogging", "Jekyll"] title = "Load disqus comments on button click (Jekyll)"
+summary: Making sure that Disqus doesn't slow down your website for no reason.
+By making disqus load only when a button is clicked, we can improve the page load speed dramatically

-+++
+tags:
+- Blogging
+- Jekyll
+title: Load disqus comments on button click (Jekyll)
+url: load-disqus-on-click
+---

 Most of us use Disqus for comments, especially with static blog generators like Jekyll.
 The reason